 THz energy is non-ionising, therefore it does not present the same health and safety risks as X-ray inspection.
 It can however be used as an alternative to X-rays for producing suitably high resolution images of internal features within an object.

-There are many applications for TeraHertz NDT within the high-value manufacturing, processing and quality control industries.
-Due to the properties of many non-metallic materials, TeraHertz energy can be used to see internal or concealed defects, and to detect the presence of foreign objects within the material.
+There are many applications for THz inspections within the high-value manufacturing, processing and quality control industries.
+Due to the properties of many non-metallic materials, THz energy can be used to see internal or concealed defects, and to detect the presence of foreign objects within a material.